langurmonkey/website-source/content/blog/2020/arch-encryption.md

 fdisk -l
 ```

 We'll be installing Arch on the SSD `/dev/nvme0n1`.
-This will probably be different for you.
-So, let's prepare the dist.
+This will probably be different for you. et's now prepare the dist.
 We'll be creating two 500 MB partitions (for EFI and `/boot`), and another `ext4` partition for the logical volume.

 ```bash
 fdisk /dev/nvme0n1